xaxxon/v8toolkit/README.md

 #### Exceptions

-The short version:
+##### The ignorance-is-bliss short version:

 Exceptions work just like you'd expect.
 Exceptions thrown in a C++ function called from JavaScript will immediately stop JavaScript execution and bubble up to your script->run() call where you should catch and handle them.
-There are also a few exception types that can be thrown by the system: V8CompilationException and V8ExecutionException.
+There are also a few exception types thrown by the system: V8CompilationException and V8ExecutionException.
 These override std::exception and provide the what() method which returns a const char * string description of what happened.
-It also contains the actual v8::Value object thrown by V8 if you need that much detail.
 If you are going to be using the *Helper objects for all your V8 interactions, you can stop here and be happy.
 No need to read any more of this section.

-The long version:
+##### The long version:

 The V8 JavaScript engine is not exception safe (and is compiled with -fno-exceptions).
 Any exception making it into actual V8 library code will cause your application to immediately exit.
 To add to the confusion, V8 has "exceptions" but they are not related, in any way, to C++ exceptions.